LeoGanz/JVM-BidText/README.md

 The following sections describe how to reproduce the results of the case studies presented in the thesis.
 We describe the required changes to the configuration and how to run the analysis on the respective projects.
-When we performed the evaluation for the case-studies in section 4 of the thesis, the spring extension was not yet implemented.
+When we performed the evaluation for the case studies in section 4 of the thesis, the spring extension was not yet implemented.
 This version of JVM-BidText is available in the branch `jvm-no-spring`.
 In the design of the extension for Spring, we made sure that the extension can be disabled.
 If the extension is disabled, the analysis will completely skip the Spring preprocessing step and run as it would without the extension.